This post may contain affiliate links. Read my disclosure policy here.

 4. Make A Plan

 Create a simple Word document agenda, cost spreadsheet, guest list with contact info, and supply list to use while you plan your party.
-For your convenience I’ve created all 4 of these document and they are included in my Hot Wheels Birthday Party Pack.
-If you still haven’t downloaded it, do it now.
+For your convenience I’ve created all 4 of these documents and they are included in my Hot Wheels Birthday Party Pack.
+If you still haven’t downloaded it, do it now by signing up below.

 5. Include Your Child In The Planning